dvoiss/global-gradle-plugin/README.md

 apply plugin: com.dvoiss.globalplugins.GlobalDependencyPlugin
 ```

-Then use the `globalDependencies` closure in an `allprojects` closure so the dependencies are available in all your projects.
-See the example below.
+Then use the plugin's `globalDependencies` closure inside the `allprojects` block to apply the dependencies to all your projects (see the examples below).

 The `globalDependencies` closure has the following options available:

   * `repos`: A closure specifying the repos for your plugins (`jcenter()`, `mavenLocal()`, `maven { url ... }`).
   * `add`: A method that takes the `classpath` for your plugin as the first parameter and the plugin ID as the second.
-    * Another `add` variant accepts a predicate as a third argument.
-This predicate takes the name of another plugin when that plugin is applied as a condition for when to apply the plugin being passed in.
-See the example below.
-  * `addAndroid`: Add the `classpath` and plugin ID as the first and second arguments.
-This is a short-hand method that uses a predicate to dictate that the plugin being passed in should only be applied after Android configuration is complete.
+There is an optional third parameter that takes a predicate (see example below).

+If you don't want to use `init.gradle` a custom file under `~/.gradle/init.d/` (such as `~/.gradle/init.d/global-plugins.gradle`) can be used instead.

 Examples
 --------

-[This gist](https://gist.github.com/dvoiss/37cb797b42a00a9a2db6) encapsulates the code below and applies the plugin and `allprojects` block from a remote script.

-Example from `~/.gradle/init.d/global-plugins.gradle`:
+In the example below I add the [godot plugin](https://github.com/hannesstruss/godot) so that *all* my gradle projects *anywhere* on my machine will log build times in the background and also have a task specified by godot to generate a report that tells me how long I spend per week, month, etc. waiting for the given project to build.

+This is an example of a plugin I want to use, but don't want to individually add to each project and don't want to commit to version control when I may be the only finding use in it.

 ```groovy
 initscript {